Scroll to content

 • an outline of the provision and any changes that have been made since the last report

 • an evaluation of the cost effectiveness, in terms of the progress made by the pupils receiving a particular provision, when compared with other forms of support the headteacher has day to day responsibility for coordinating the implementation of this policy and monitoring outcomes.
-The Headteacher has expert and informed knowledge of evidence based research of ‘what works’ and ‘how’ this works in narrowing the gaps.
+The Headteacher has expert and informed knowledge of evidence-based research of ‘what works’ and ‘how’ this works in narrowing the gaps.
 He knows how to customise this research to fit the needs of our pupils and school context.

 • The School Business Manager will monitor the use of the Pupil Premium on a termly basis to track the allocation and use of Pupil Premium funding.
 She will also check to see that it is providing value for money.